As a student you must read and understand this information to enrol in any one of our courses.

-Unprofessional conduct either on Family Planning premises or within the health practitioner’s own practice will be investigated and may result in expulsion from the course.
+Learning and assessment takes place both on Family Planning premises and within the health practitioner’s own practice.
+Unprofessional conduct or disclosure of unsafe practice in relation to enrolment on a Family Planning course will be addressed and investigated and may result in expulsion from the course.
 Entry may also be refused entry to any other Family Planning course.

 Health and Safety

-Emergency evacuation procedures will be clearly explained to all students at the beginning of all courses in accordance with the Health and Safety Act.
-Ways to minimise any potential risks which may be present during the course will also be discussed.
+Emergency procedures will be clearly explained to all students at the beginning of all courses and students in clinical placements.

 Students may need support in dealing with personal or study-related issues during the course which may affect their study or relationships with other students or staff.

-Students are encouraged to talk to their course coordinator or email us so they receive the appropriate support.
+Students are encouraged to talk to their course coordinator or email us at email@example.com so they receive the appropriate support.

 Student’s personal information is gathered, held and/or disclosed for statistical purposes in accordance with the Privacy Act 1993.